Peace Corps Prep

 Ursinus College is one of a select group of colleges and universities authorized by the Peace Corps to offer Peace Corps Prep certification.

-Students who complete the program receive a certificate from the Peace Corps and are are highly competitive applicants for the Peace Corps and other domestic and international service organizations.
+Students in the program benefit from sector-specific work in and out of the classroom, inter-cultural competency courses, leadership and professional development training, as well as foreign language study.
+By developing these core competencies, Peace Corps Prep students are highly competitive applicants for the Peace Corps and other domestic and international service organizations.

 8 credits of foreign language study at the 200-level or above for service in Spanish- or French-speaking countries.
 Advanced language study recommended but not required for others.